-- Restored AD objects are added to or replace existing site AD objects, depending on whether you selected Overwrite mode in the AD objects page of the Restore wizard.
+- Restored AD objects are added to or replace existing site AD objects, depending on whether you select Overwrite mode in the AD objects page of the Restore wizard.

-- If you selected Overwrite mode, all existing AD objects are deleted before the restore process starts.
+- If you select Overwrite mode, all existing AD objects are deleted before the restore process starts.

 Migrate.
 Opens the Migrate wizard to migrate a zip backup of your Group Policy Objects (GPOs) to WEM.

 - The Migrate wizard migrates only the settings (GPOs) that WEM supports.

 - Citrix recommends that you back up your existing settings before you start the migration process.

 Citrix recommends that you perform the following steps to back up your GPOs:

 - In the Group Policy Management window, right-click the GPO you want to back up and then select Back Up.